BLKHLTH CARES Public Narrative Minigrant

 applicant Eligibility

 Applicants must be BLKHLTH CARES alumni.
-Projects should be led by teams of at least two alumni.
+Projects can be led by individuals or teams of at least two alumni.
 Applicants must be available to participate in monthly check-ins with BLKHLTH and TA coaches during the project period.

 Project focus